 Students must successfully complete a series of M&S courses and present on a final project.
 Students have a maximum of 5 years to count their coursework and presentation toward certificate requirements.

 Students are required to successfully complete a total of five classes spanning a minimum of 15 graded credits from the list of graduate courses (below), within a 5-year period, and with a grade of 3.3 or higher in each course.
-(Important: a maximum of 6 credits can count toward both your current degree program and the certificate, and all courses applied to the certificate must come from the approved PAA certificate list shown below.)
+(All courses applied to the certificate must come from the approved PAA certificate list shown below.)

 - Classic test theory/reliability, Edpsy 539 (3 credits) (formerly Edpsy 592) (Spring)